ebadkamil/metrics-to-grafana/README.md

 Before publishing the metrics and logs, we need to install graylog, graphite and grafana server on the local machine.

-# Running Graphite, Graylog and Grafana server using Docker
+# Running Publisher, Graphite, Graylog and Grafana server using Docker

 Use docker-compose and have it running in seconds.